kiyoon/nvim-tree-remote.nvim/README.md

 # Nvim-Tree-Remote.nvim

-A set of [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) actions to open files on another remote neovim.
+A set of [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) and [Neo-Tree](https://github.com/nvim-neo-tree/neo-tree.nvim) actions to open files on another remote neovim, including opening in Tmux splits.

+Unlike the name suggests, this plugin works with both Nvim-Tree and Neo-Tree.

 Why?
 Sometimes you want to use Nvim-Tree as a standalone file browser.
 This way, you can make your own IDE with Tmux, for example.
 The problem is that the Nvim-Tree doesn't interact with another Neovim which can get annoying.